Installation and Setup

 -key-file /etc/nginx/ssl/server.key \

-165.245.138.159 localhostOption B: Let's Encrypt (Production)
+165.245.138.159 localhostOption B: Let's Encrypt (Production with Domain)

 sudo certbot certonly --standalone -d your-domain.com